 This post may contain affiliate links.
 As an Amazon Influencer, I earn from qualifying purchases.

-You'll need to plan ahead like you do for overnight oatmeal in a jar.
-But, it's worth the wait!
+You'll need to plan ahead, as you do for overnight oatmeal, but it's worth the wait!

-- Milk - any type including whole or skim milk.
-Unsweetened almond, soy or rice milk may be used too.
-If using a sweetened milk alternative then you may not need to add additional sweetener!
+- Milk - Any type, including whole or skim milk.
+Unsweetened almond, soy, rice, or coconut milk may also be used.
+You may not need to add a sweetener if you use a sweetened milk alternative.

-- Yogurt - any unsweetened Greek or regular yogurt.
+- Yogurt - Any unsweetened Greek or regular yogurt.
 Non-dairy alternatives will also work.
-If you happen to use sweetened yogurt, then you won't need added sweetener.
+If you happen to use sweetened yogurt, you won't need added sweetener.

-- Chia seeds - these are readily available at the grocery store, pre-packaged or in the bulk section.
+- Chia seeds are readily available at the grocery store, pre-packaged, or in the bulk section.

-- Vanilla extract - gives the pudding it's signature vanilla flavor.
-If you have other extracts on hand, experiment!
-Almond extract is delicious too!
+- Vanilla extract gives the pudding its signature flavor.
+If you have other extracts on hand, experiment.
+Almond extract is delicious, too!

-- Sweetener - we used an erythritol powdered sweetener in this recipe.
-We always suggest that you use what you have on hand and like.
-We've made this with honey, maple syrup, sugar as well as many sugar alternatives.
-Sweetener is stirred in at the beginning and the end of the recipe, if desired.
+- Sweetener - We used a stevia blend.
+We always suggest using what you have on hand and enjoy.
+We've made this with honey, maple syrup, sugar, and many sugar alternatives.
+Sweetener is stirred in at the beginning and at the end of the recipe, if necessary.
 So, go light with the initial amount.

 What are chia seeds?

-Chia seeds are the seeds of a chia plant or Salvia hispanica.
-The plant is an herb and the seeds have many health benefits according to Wellness Mama, including lots of protein and fiber.
+Chia seeds are the seeds of the chia plant Salvia hispanica.
+The plant is an herb, and the seeds have many health benefits, according to Wellness Mama, including lots of protein and fiber.

 Remember chia pets, the little plants you can grow from seed and shape with scissors?
 Same thing!

-The standard ratio to make chia seed pudding is 2 Tablespoons chia seeds to ½ cup milk.
-Once you start other types of ingredients, the ratio can change slightly.
+The standard ratio to make chia seed pudding is 3 tablespoons chia seeds to 1 cup liquid.
+However, the ratio changes if you add other ingredients.

-We used 2 Tablespoons for this recipe since Greek yogurt thickens the texture a bit.
-However, another Tablespoon can be added for an even thicker consistency.
+We used 2 tablespoons of chia seeds in this recipe since Greek yogurt thickens the texture.
+Another tablespoon can be added for a thicker consistency.

-The options are endless for topping keto chia seed pudding.
-But, remember, every ingredient changes the nutritional information including carb count!
+The options for topping chia seed pudding are endless.
+But remember, every ingredient changes the nutritional information, including carb count!
+These are my favorite toppings:

 - Nuts - almonds, walnuts, and pecans.
 Toast the nuts for a more intense flavor.

-- Berries - raspberries, strawberries, and blueberries, with raspberries being the lowest carb option of the 3.
+- Berries - raspberries, strawberries, and blueberries, with raspberries being the lowest carb option.

 - Seeds - sunflower seeds, pumpkin seeds